Monster Energy Supercross: The Official Videogame 4

 “The graphics are pretty good, and they did a good job capturing a lot of the details on the bikes, tracks, and gear.”

-“The graphics on this game are the worst; even on a 3070, very high settings still look very bad.”
+“The graphics on this game are the worst; even on a 3070 at very high settings, it still looks very bad.”

 “The physics of the bike are horrible, and so are the graphics.
-I've never returned a game so fast.”
+I have never returned a game so fast.”

-“The graphics and sound are significantly worse than in Monster Energy Supercross 2; they even reused the same announcer sound assets from two years ago!”
+“The graphics and sound are significantly worse than in MESX2, in my opinion (they even reused the same announcer sound assets from 2 years ago!).”

 “Definitely the best mechanics that Milestone has had yet in any of their MX games.”